andreasnonslid/andreasnonslid/README.md

 # Hi there, I'm Andreas Nonslid Håvardsen👋

-I'm a Embedded Engineer specializing in C and C++.
+I'm an Embedded Engineer specializing in C and C++.
 I love optimizing my workflow, development setup and tooling.
 Here's a bit about me:

-## My specialties
+## My projects typically use
 - C / C++
 - CMake
 - Python
 - Bash

-## My side projects have typically used
+## My side projects have sometimes used
 - AutoHotkey (v1 and v2)
 - PowerShell
 - Matlab (it is pretty nice sometimes!)